Developer notes

 -

-When a menu, picker, or modal is closed, the focus should return to the triggering element.
+When a link is closed, the focus should return to the triggering element.

 - UIKit